help-me-mom/ng-mocks/README.md

 #### MockBuilder.provide

-If we want to add or replace providers / services we should use `.provide`.
+If we want to add or replace providers / services, we should use `.provide`.
 It has the same interface as a regular provider.

 ```typescript
 beforeEach(() => {